 Mindfulness may also have potential as a way to boost your memory.
 If you've ever forgotten an important meeting or lost your car keys, then you know that even simple everyday memory problems can be a big problem.
 Many of these moments of forgetting are caused by something known as proactive interference, where older memories interfere with your ability to access newer ones.

-In one study conducted in 2019, participants either completed four weeks of mindfulness training or took a creative writing course.
+Studies show that mindfulness practice can improve both long-term and short-term memory.
 Memory tests showed that those trained in mindfulness practices showed the greatest reduction in proactive interference, leading to improvements in their short-term memory.

 Depression is a complex and highly individualized mental health condition.
 One of the most challenging aspects of depression for both those experiencing it and healthcare professionals is the uncertainty surrounding its duration.
 A decline in depression is one important benefit of mindfulness.
 It can help relieve symptoms of depression and can help prevent these symptoms from returning in the future.